ibm-cloud-docs/satellite/storage-netapp-trident.md

 The {{site.data.keyword.satelliteshort}} storage templates are currently available in beta and should not be used for production workloads.
 {: beta}

-You must deploy the NetApp Trident template to your clusters before you can create configurations with the NetApp NAS or NetApp SAN templates.
+You must deploy the NetApp Trident template to your clusters before you can create configurations with the NetApp ONTAP-NAS or NetApp ONTAP-SAN templates.
 {: important}

 <br />